 To facilitate accessibility for residents by providing one or more regional parks or trails in each subregion of the Regional District.
-Schedule 'A' to Bylaw No. 2044 (as amended by Bylaw 2563) Page 11

 To provide regional parks and trails relatively close to settled areas in order to maintain accessibility, encourage utilization and minimize travel time and costs.